 - Building Service Engineer model – Import

-All three exchanges have to be supported while the importing application has to deal with it according to its purpose and functionality
+All three exchanges must be supported while the importing application deals with it according to its purpose and functionality.

 Data-roundtrip is not included in this view definition and therefore is not tested by this certification.

 IFC4 Reference View and Design Transfer View Certification